yloiseau/watson-utils/README.md

 ## `watson-sh`

 An interactive shell for Watson.
-It simply dispatch to `watson` itself, but keep the context (current project, date span, …) Use it with `rlwrap` (see `watson-sh --help`) for improved experience (command history, completion, …)
+It simply dispatches to `watson` itself, but keeps the context (current project, date span, …)
+Use it with `rlwrap` (see `watson-sh --help`) for improved experience (command history, completion, …)

 Optional dependency: